Logan-Gaillard/Joy2Win/README.md

 This temporary project allows you to connect your **Nintendo Switch 2 Joy-Con** to a Windows PC using BLE and vJoy.

+Why it's temporary ?

+My repo is just a little to

 ---

 ## 🚀 Installation